kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 3. Considering this fact, I am doubtful about whether these two files (name "Geneva 1" and "Annecy" in the folder) are indeed ONE agreement.
 Another "evidence" that supports my doubt is that these two files look very similar in format and both assign year "1950" in every page, which actually contradicts with the timeline of Geneva round which is 1947.
 Or there may be some historical facts that I don't know about these two rounds, maybe the Annecy round was indeed to be designed as a supplement for the Geneva agreements.

-4. The main reason I bring this up is that it directly influences the process of "Gradulism", the "Geneva->Annecy->Torquay" does not make sense, but the "(Geneva + Annecy -> Torquay)".
+4. The main reason I bring this up is that it directly influences the process of "Gradualism", the "Geneva->Annecy->Torquay" does not make sense, but the "(Geneva + Annecy -> Torquay)".
 You could see this big picture by special paste option in EXCEL: copy the three columns of Geneva and paste them in the Annecy column and select to pass the empty cell, then you can see it is very close to the Torquay data.

 5. Given that the Geneva data takes most of the proportion, if without further explanation, the pattern I will discuss in the following sections are from Geneva only (in many cases, the Annecy data is too "dispersed" to have a pattern).